matwilso/matwilso.github.io/_posts/robot-future.md

 Model-based RL and sim2real give two perspectives on the role that massive predictive models will play in the future of robot learning.
 World models represent something akin to what humans have going on in their heads, and suggest that with predictive learning and simply more bits, we can build intelligent agents that see the world.
 Learned simulators represent an extension of traditional human-engineered simulators to the era of Software 2.0, and suggest that we can build more general and reusable tools for training intelligent agents that handle the full complexity of the world.

 World models and learned sims perhaps draw on different bodies of work and suggest different paths of development.
-They may diverge, or they may end up being largely the same thing, but they both point to the value of predictive learning in robotics.
+They may diverge, or they may end up being largely the same thing.
+Regardless, they both point to the value of predictive learning in robotics.
 As the base of the Cake, they seem like the most important part in some ways, or at least a major catalyst and context to ground and amplify the power of the other components (human supervision, RL signal).
 If you care about building general purpose robots (and useful AI systems in general), you should probably care about predictive modeling.

+Thanks for reading.

 ## References